ladisk/pyEMA/README.rst

    from sdypy import EMA

-Your existing code can stay exactly the same by changing the existing import:
+Your existing code can stay exactly the same by only changing the existing import from:

 .. code:: python